-- An entity may change the designated benchmark interest rate documented at hedge inception to a different eligible benchmark interest rate.
+- An entity may change the designated benchmark rate to a different eligible benchmark rate.

-- An entity may disregard certain qualifying conditions for the shortcut method that are not met because of reference rate reform and may continue to disregard those conditions for the remainder of the hedging relationship.
+- An entity that applied the shortcut method of accounting may continue to apply that method for the remainder of the hedging relationship.

-- Provide optional expedients for cash flow hedging relationships affected by reference rate reform:
+- Provide temporary optional expedients for cash flow hedging relationships affected by reference rate reform:

-- For cash flow hedges for which the shortcut method or another method that assumes perfect hedge effectiveness has been applied, entities may continue to apply that method.
+- For existing cash flow hedges for which the shortcut method or another method that assumes perfect hedge effectiveness is applied, entities would be permitted to continue to apply that method.

-- For cash flow hedges of portfolios of forecasted transactions, an entity may disregard the requirement that the group of individual transactions must share the same risk exposure for which they are designated as being hedged.
+- For new cash flow hedges of portfolios of forecasted transactions that reference a rate that is expected to be affected by reference rate reform, an entity may disregard the requirement that the group of individual transactions share the same risk exposure for which they are designated as being hedged.

-- The optional expedients for contract modifications are applied consistently for all eligible contracts or eligible transactions within the relevant Topic or Industry Subtopic within the Codification that contains the guidance that otherwise would be required to be applied.
+- The optional expedients for contract modifications would be applied consistently for all contracts or transactions within the relevant Topic, Subtopic, or Industry Subtopic within the Codification that contains the guidance that otherwise would be required to be applied.

-- The optional expedients for hedging relationships are elected on an individual hedging relationship basis.
+- The optional expedients for hedging relationships would be elected on an individual hedging relationship basis.

-Who Will Be Affected by the Amendments in This ASU?
+Who Would Be Affected by the Amendments in This Proposed ASU?

-The amendments in the ASU are elective and apply to all entities, subject to meeting certain criteria, that have contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued due to reference rate reform.
+The amendments in the proposed Update would be elective and would apply to all entities, subject to meeting certain qualifying criteria, for contract modifications or hedging relationships that are referencing LIBOR or another reference rate expected to be discontinued due to reference rate reform.